kristoff-it/redis-memolock/README.md

 This repository will soon contain a few different implementations that are able to cooperate (i.e. can generate and resolve promises one from another).
-While I aim for all implementations to be good enough to work in production (i.e. no concurrency bugs), the main goal is to write code that is clear and terse, so that anybody that is sufficiently motivated can make the right adjustments for their own use-case.
+While I aim for all implementations to be good enough to work in production (i.e. no concurrency bugs), the main goal is to write code that is clear and terse, so that anybody sufficiently motivated can make the right adjustments for their own use-cases.

 Each implementation has its own README with code examples.